 Let's see if they have the courage to do what everybody in this country knows is right.

-Anyway, so this by the way, this is the case that Ted Cruz, the one they rejected, not the Texas case which they are now seeking uh input from the four states that Texas has as mentioned.
+Anyway, so this, by the way, this is the case that Ted Cruz, the one they rejected, not the Texas case, which they are now seeking input from the four states that Texas has mentioned.

-Their state constitution features carefully documented restrictions surrounding mail in voting and that can only be changed through a constitutional amendment.
+Their state constitution features carefully documented restrictions surrounding mail-in voting.

-A far more difficult process that which we have described in in detail and by the way for all the good reasons that the New York Times pointed out the Carter Baker Commission pointed out and so many others had pointed out prior to this election that massive use of mail and balloting lends itself towards all this fraud.
+And by the way, for all the good reasons that the New York Times pointed out, the Carter-Baker Commission pointed out, and so many others had pointed out prior to this election that massive use of mail-in balloting lends itself towards all this fraud.

 Anyway, Greg Tufel is with us.